 Can Baby Bonds Shrink the Racial Wealth Gap?

-Mapping out a path to greater racial wealth equity with baby bonds.
+Legislation before Congress could map out a path to greater racial wealth equity.

 Along with huge gaps in many economic indicators, the racial wealth gap in America is staggering.
 According to the Survey of Consumer Finances, white families had more than 7 times the wealth of the average Black family in 2019.